biomassives/peacewater_website/extension-for-community-water-outcomes.md

 show_news: false
 partners: []
 show_staff: false
-published: false

 ---

-and Health Sciences
+Inputs to the database

+We make use of [Firebase ](https://firebase.google.com/ "Firebase") for a simple message link relay / private team chat,

 [https://peacewater-assessment.vercel.app/](https://peacewater-assessment.vercel.app/ "Reference item add, tag")

-Reference item add, tag data structures managed in Strali api
+Reference item add, tag data structures managed in Strapi

+Google forms provides the primary face for 'public consumption' for

+* starting a Peacewater report for your project
+* providing supportive research support
+*

+**note**- google forms have proven to be very accessible in the learning environment and have allowed us to make improvements and changes in an inprescedented breakout worshop manner.